Frankiee/leetcode/README.md

 * 1512 - Number of Good Pairs
 * 1865 - Finding Pairs With a Certain Sum
 * `Archived` 1640 - Check Array Formation Through Concatenation
+* `Archived` 1742 - Maximum Number of Balls in a Box

 ## Linked List
 * `Archived` 2 - Add Two Numbers